nopSolutions/nopCommerce-Docs/en/developer/ms-dynamics-365/index.md

 ### Currency

-In order for the synchronization of the nopCommerce plugin with Dataverse to work correctly, it is necessary that the currencies of Business Central and Dataverse coincide. you must make sure of this by going to the following settings.
+Ensure that Business Central and Dataverse currencies match to avoid synchronization errors.
+Make sure of this by going to the following settings.

 ![image](./_static/currencies.png)